Learning a convex cost-to-go for single step model predictive control: Problem formulation

-As we wish to embed our surrogate in a control problem this leads to atypical considerations.
-In this section we describe design concerns of the convex surrogate for use in the MPC problem, and the problem of learning feasibility.
+In this section, we describe the design concerns of the convex surrogate for use in the MPC problem and the problem of learning feasibility.
+We would first make the following note with regard to the approximation error of the surrogate.
+When finding a convex approximation, $\hat{\mathcal{V}}$ we are interested in using $\hat{\mathcal{V}}$ in \eqref{cnv-cost-eqn1stage-mpc} to yield control actions that { are equivalent to solving the full-horizon problem.

+Therefore we can tolerate errors in the cost-to-go approximation if this does not change the optimal control actions, e.g. a constant bias will not affect the solution.}